Dispatcher's Office Submission Guidelines

 Thanks for your interest in submitting an article for inclusion in the Dispatcher's Office publication.
 We rely on the contributions of our members to make an interesting publication that everyone will enjoy.
 To make sure the production process goes as smoothly as possible, we ask that you review this document to help us better serve you.

-The Dispatcher’s Office is created electronically using professional layout/publishing software.
-All written material must be sent electronically in any common text editor format, including Word, Open Office, or plain text.
-Photos should be submitted as high resolution JPG, PNG, or TIF files.
+Photos should be submitted as high resolution (at least 12 megapixels) JPG or PNG files.
 Do not crop the images – we'll take care of that.
 PDFs are also acceptable for documents, but be sure that you have written permission to reproduce the documents, if appropriate.

 Every photo, diagram, or other image should have a caption included.
 If you're referring to images/diagrams within your article, please reference them as “figure 1”, “diagram 2”, etc. and we will do our best to include the image near the text.
 However, this can't be guaranteed.
 Please include a separate file with the image/diagram captions in this format: